THE CREATIVE TEAM

 She was an Application Developer in the financial sector for Reuters America and in New York she developed, tested and constructed user guides for client/server financial systems.
 In the manufacturing sector Rosemary led a team who implemented a UK nationwide quotation system for Satchwell Heating Control Systems.
 Her Solutions Consultant years were spent working for software houses Seagate Software and Hyperion Solutions where she was instrumental in securing targeted sales deals, and as a Product Marketing Manager for IBM UK she was responsible for planning marketing strategies/campaigns for software products in UK, IRL and NL.

 Rosemary’s wealth of experience and resourcefulness in the IT industry became the platform for a career change in radio and television presentation and production.
-From 2008 to 2012 Rosemary produced and presented a primetime mid morning, arts, culture and lifestyle radio show four times a week; sourcing and interviewing four guests per show, on Colourful Radio.
-Interviews included celebrities such as Emmy Award winner and Academy Award nominee film maker Spike Lee, bestselling novelist Kathryn Stockett whose novel ‘The Help’ was also produced and nominated for an academy award, Grammy nominee Oleta Adams, double Olympian and world champion athlete Jessica Ennis, Britain’s most foremost musical star Michael Ball, former ITV newsreader and presenter John Suchet, Radio and TV presenter Gloria Hunniford and TV Presenter Angelica Bell.
+From 2008 to 2012 Rosemary produced and presented a primetime mid-morning, arts, culture and lifestyle radio show four times a week on Colourful Radio.
+Interviews included celebrities such as Emmy Award winner and Academy Award nominee film maker, Spike Lee, bestselling novelist, Kathryn Stockett, whose novel ‘The Help’ was nominated for an Academy Award, Grammy nominee, Oleta Adams, double Olympian and world champion athlete, Jessica Ennis, Michael Ball, John Suchet, Gloria Hunniford and Angelica Bell.

 As a trumpeter Wallen has played with artists and bands such as George Benson, Charles Earland, Chaka Khan, Ingrid Laubrock, Ronnie Laws, Hugh Masekela, Courtney Pine, Lonnie Liston Smith, Style Council, Jean Toussaint, and Cleveland Watkiss.
 In 1992, Wallen formed Sound Advice touring the UK and playing in Syria in 1996 and the Czech Republic in 1997.
 The band also appeared at the North Sea Jazz Festival gaining critical and audience acclaim.
 Wallen also played in South Africa, recording with Airto Moreira and Moses Moseleku.